-inscriptions on the reverse side of the crucifix and central medal: "A little pencil in the hand of God" and "It is not how much we do, but how much love we put into what we do".

-The colours of the rosary beads represent the simple white sari worn by Mother Teresa and the blue, her devotion to the Virgin Mary.
+on September 4th 2016.
+The inscriptions on the reverse side of the crucifix and central medal: "A little pencil in the hand of God" and "It is not how much we do, but ho much love we put into what we do" colours The beads rosary represent the simple vhite sari worn by Mother Teresa and the blue, her devotion to the Virgin Mary.